-heather and bilberry sometimes peppered with gorse - enliven the landscape, and are attractive to both people and wildlife.
+heather and bilberry sometimes peppered with gorse - enlivens the landscape, and is attractive to both people and wildlife.

-Cleared from woodland on poor acidic soils or where peat is thin, the purple-carpeted heaths are maintained by grazing and fires.
+Cleared from woodland on poor acidic soils or where peat is thin, the purple-carpeted heaths are maintained by grazing, scrub clearance and sometimes periodic burning.

-Two forms of heathland are recognised - the upland heathland of the moors and lowland heath below this height.
+Two forms of heathland are recognised - the Upland Heathland moors and Lowland Heathland below them …

-Upland heath covers extensive areas of the slopes of the Dark Peak moors in the west of Barnsley, above the enclosed pasture land.
+Upland Heathland covers extensive areas of the slopes of the Dark Peak moors in the west of Barnsley, above the enclosed pasture land.

-Due to the altitude and prevailing weather conditions, special communities of flora and fauna are found in the habitat: upland heathland is home, for whole or part of the year, to an impressive range of birds including Red Grouse, Merlin, ring ouzel, stonechat, Curlew, golden plover, dunlin, and snipe.
-The distinctive Mountain Hare is found here as well as the Common Lizard.
-Invertebrates are especially diverse and include emperor moth, Green Hairstreak Butterfly.
+Due to the altitude and prevailing weather conditions, special communities of flora and fauna are found in the habitat: Upland Heathland is home, for the whole or part of the year, to an impressive range of birds including Red Grouse, Merlin, Ring Ouzel, Stonechat, Curlew, Golden Plover, Dunlin, and Snipe.

-Lowland heath is rather scarce and fragmented in Barnsley, found on the edges of slopes of sandstone hills, on former commons, and even on former pit-stacks.
+Lowland heath is rather scarce and fragmented in Barnsley, found on the slopes of sandstone hills, on former commons, and on where the conditions are right, on former pit-stacks.

-Brown hare and Common Lizard, are also found in this habitat as well as some highly specialised plants especially bryophytes and lichens, and invertebrates such as bumblebees and butterflies, including the green hairstreak.
+Brown Hare and Common Lizard, are also found in this habitat as well as some highly specialised plants especially bryophytes and lichens, and invertebrates such as bumblebees and butterflies.

 NB.
 Some of the heath on areas close to the 300 metre contour are intermediate between upland and lowland heath with some characteristics of both.